 - Where an EU-wide AFA has previously been filed in the UK, it will remain valid in the UK but will no longer be valid in the EU, and so an application should be submitted through an EU Customs Authority.

 - If a rights holder has filed an EU-wide AFA via one of the EU Customs Authorities covering the UK, this will cease to have effect in the UK after the end of the transition period but will remain valid in the EU Member States designated.
-A separate application should be filed with UK Border Force.
+A separate application should be filed with HMRC.

 Parallel imports are genuine products put on the market in one country by the trade mark owner, but then exported to another country without its permission.
 Currently, when the trade mark owner puts the goods on the market anywhere in the EEA, it loses the ability to object (other than in exceptional circumstances) to them being exported to any other EEA country – its IP rights are said to be "exhausted".